caioedut/cometta/README.md

 ## Units

-Used to resolve a custom value unit.
+Used to define a custom unit resolver.

 ```js
 import { create, unit } from 'cometta';